Roz Nixon

 Roz Nixon is an American playwright, director and producer.
 She is the founder of Roz Nixon Entertainment and Great Women In Music which produces music festivals, concerts, and promotional events.
 Over the years Nixon has produced jazz performances that have featured award-winning artists such as Gloria Lynne, Roy Hargrove, Carmen Lundy, Christian McBride, Brianna Thomas and Frank Lacy.

 A division of her organization books performers for television, commercials and film projects.
 Known as a "specials" casting agent (parts that may not be principal performers but are yet not background).
 Nixon has written four plays, primarily featuring song and verse regarding notable jazz musicians.
 Several of her concerts, shows and festivals have been produced in New York, Las Vegas, Miami and Istanbul.

 In 2021 she created "Roz Live: Keeping Artists On Stage” at the Aloft Hotel and Mintons Play House in Harlem.
-These events provided artists with a salary during the Covid19 pandemic.
+These events provided artists with a salary during the COVID-19 pandemic.